charlie-sans/Kode-Runner/readme.md

 ## Contributing

 We welcome contributions!
-If you'd like to contribute to CodeRunner, feel free to fork the repository and submit a pull request.
+If you'd like to contribute to Kode-Runner, feel free to fork the repository and submit a pull request.
 Contributions of all types are appreciated, whether it's bug fixes, new features, or improvements to the documentation.

 For more details on contributing, check out the [CONTRIBUTING.md](https://github.com/charlie-sans/Kode-Runner/blob/dev/CONTRIBUTING.md) file.

 ## FAQ

-### What is CodeRunner?
+### What is Kode-Runner?
-CodeRunner is a hardware/server duo that allows you to run various text-based programming languages (Python, C, C++, etc.) inside **Resonite**.
+**Kode-Runner** is a hardware/server duo, developed by **Finite**, that allows you to run various text-based programming languages (Python, C, C++, etc.) inside **Resonite**.

 ### How does it work?
-Using WebSockets and a Python server, CodeRunner executes code inside a Docker container and streams the output back to the client in real-time.
-This creates a fully interactive terminal experience within the client.
+Using WebSockets and a Python server, Kode-Runner executes code inside a Docker container and streams the output back to the client in real-time.
+This provides a fully interactive terminal experience within the Resonite environment.

 ### Is it safe?
-While CodeRunner runs the code in an isolated Docker container for safety and performance, please be aware that it can allow arbitrary code execution within that container.
-Use caution when running untrusted code.
+Kode-Runner runs code in an isolated Docker container for safety and performance.
+However, since you are effectively running a full computer inside another operating system, there is potential risk, especially when running untrusted code.
+Always use caution.